Referendums by country: Chile

-There have been four plebiscites and one "consultation" in Chilean history.
+There have been six plebiscites and one "consultation" in Chilean history.
 In 1925, a plebiscite was held over a new constitution that would replace a semi-parliamentary system with a presidential one.
 The "Yes" vote won overwhelmingly, with 95% of the vote.

 In 1978, after the United Nations protested against Pinochet's régime, the country's military government held a national consultation, which asked if people supported Pinochet's rule.
 The "Yes" vote won with 74%, although the results have been questioned.

 Another constitutional plebiscite was held in 1980.
 The "Yes" won with 68.5%, prolonging Pinochet's term until 1989 and replacing the 1925 Constitution with a new one still used today.
 The results of this plebiscite have also been questioned by Pinochet's opponents, because of the lack of voters registration.

 In a historical plebiscite held in 1988, 56% voted to end the military régime.
 The next year, yet another plebiscite was held for constitutional changes for the transition to a democratic government (the "Yes" vote won with 91%).

+A referendum held in 2020 after waves of popular protests in 2019 approved the drafting of a new constitution, with 78,28% voting in favour.
+In September 2022, the proposed left-wing document was rejected, 62% to 38%.
+Following a second process, in December 2023, a proposed right-wing replacement was rejected, 55.8% to 44.2%.
+These outcomes guaranteed the validity and effectiveness of the 1980 Charter.

 There have been several referendums in individual municipalities in Chile since the return to civilian rule in 1990.
 A referendum, which took place in 2006 in Las Condes, over the construction of a mall was noteworthy for being the first instance in Chilean history where electronic voting machines were used.